DiodDan/Page-Rank/README.md

 # Page-Rank
-Page Runk written on C++ with OpenMP
+Page Rank written on C++ with OpenMP

 ---